 The second issue about giving money to people or even kids on the streets is that you never know what happens after you give that dollar.
 Often poverty is so desperate that new gifts or money generate violence.

 More than a few times I have heard about kids in slum areas getting attacked by other kids or even killed for money.
 This is absolutely not what you have in mind when you want to help that kid.

 Instead of giving money, you might give that banana you have in your backpack for a snack, or share some water if the person or child seems to be hungry or thirsty.

 Buy from child vendors

-It might be tempting to give money to children or buying things from child vendors.
+It might be tempting to give money to children or buy things from child vendors.
 The children are so cute, looking at you with those eyes, and it’s natural to want to help them.

 Unfortunately, supporting the work they are doing might have negative side effects.
-Their parents may keep them completely from going to school as the money they make is greater short-term value for them.
+Their parents may keep them completely from going to school as the money they make is of greater short-term value for them.

 Instead, try to find organizations that work on keeping children at school and educating parents on the long-term benefits and importance of education.